Rummana Hussain: Is It What You Think? (1998)

 In 1998, Hussain was invited to be an artist-in-residence at Art in General in New York City, where she began working on her next performance In Between (1998) created as part of her exhibition entitled "In Order to Join".
 By this time, her cancer had spread.
 Rahman, who was also residing in New York, described her as "resilient, attending a Halloween party despite having to be carried up and down the stairs, yet also scared of facing death so soon."
 In her performance video, Hussain was seen dressed in black, wearing a parandhi and ghungroos, while slowly traversing across the Queensboro Bridge.
 For the exhibition, the video is accompanied by images that present "poignant glimpses" of an intravenous line attached to her arm at Memorial Sloan Kettering Cancer Center, where she was being treated, as well as Mumbai Central railway station, an Indian vendor at the New York subway station, and the "mundane and repetitive action of vegetables being rapidly chopped in a friend's kitchen in Queens."

 Less than a year later, Hussain will succumb to her illness, while as her final work, A Space for Healing (1999), was being installed at the Gallery of Modern Art, Australia for the third Asia Pacific Triennial of Contemporary Art.
 A Space for Healing was meant to serve as a "resting place for herself and her nation," reflect a "kind of silence and a sense of acceptance" of all that came before, and serve as a "vantage point from which to gaze at what lies beyond."
 In a red-lit room, Hussain laid out an array of stretchers to resemble prayer mats and create "the symbiotic feeling of both a mosque and a hospital."
 Surrounding the perimeter are blackened, rusted iron tools disguised in Arab-Persian calligraphy, and gold and vermillion paint.
 A "deep humming sound" resonated throughout the installation, "possibly tantamount to the eternal sound of the universe."
 In the artistic statement that accompanies her final work, Hussain "summed up her own role as both an agent and a keeper of collective and individual history": "Each one of us becomes a witness to the constant changing environment, to the spiritual and physically ephemeral nature of the world and to the cycle of life."

+In 2019, Rummana’s work was selected for the 58th Venice Biennale’s India Pavilion.
+Her art was also shown as part of a group exhibition, The Imaginary Institution of India at The Barbican in 2024.